 - Any additional documents/requirements requested by specific nodes.

-The deadline of the applications is 7 May 2021 [at 23:59 local time at the host].
-The application period may however vary due to the local university rules/times.
+The general deadline of the applications was closed on 7 May 2021 [at 23:59 local time at the host].
+Applications are accepted still for some of the projects (see highlighted projects from below)

 Lists of Projects